leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 **Input**: 2xAmbisonics | **Output**: Ambisonics | [**Related publication**](../../help/related-publications/mccormack2021parametric.pdf)

 This plug-in applies the COMPASS analysis on one sound scene (scene A [channels 1-16] or scene B [channels 17-32]), and uses the estimated spatial parameters to manipulate the signals of the second sound scene.
-If scene A and B are the same, then the plugin becomes functionally identical to the COMPASS|Upmixer.
+If scene A and B are the same, then the plug-in becomes functionally identical to the COMPASS|Upmixer.

 ### SpatEdit
 <img src="spatEdit_A.png" alt="" style="max-width: 90%"></br>